 To discuss your donation and how you can make a difference, please contact Kate Scheurwater at 306-777-6106.

-If you would like to mail your donation please download our RPL Donations Form to accompany your donation, and mail it to the address below:
+If you would like to mail your donation please download our RPL Donation Form to accompany your donation, and mail it to the address below:

 2nd Floor, Central Library